 The movement is becoming a more common winner among IT businesses and understanding its best practices can only bring more value to your company.
 Among those cited includes continue to refine the process and keep fueling the momentum, focus on performance, create tight feedback loops and redefine your skill sets.

 Documentation is also important when discussing how to be Agile and implement the DevOps process.
 In fact, expert Chris Riley argues that it’s a necessity.

 “The fact that documentation and governance have been synonymous with slow is a matter of historical baggage,” he writes.
 “The same automation we bring to software releases also can be applied to documentation.
 And DevOps documentation is not going away: it’s transforming.”

 According to Riley, the sources of DevOps documentation involve code, configuration management script and application performance logs.
 Additionally, it includes infrastructure logs, alerting tools and component monitoring.

-Continuous integration and delivery have emerged to be next chapters of the Agile and DevOps book.
+Continuous integration and delivery have emerged to be next chapters of the Agile, Scrum and DevOps book.
 But why should that matter?
 Why should enterprises keep tabs on solutions that enable CI further?
 Key benefits of Agile and Scrum include shorter delivery times, better quality and a high level of adaptability to deal with security, compliance and availability challenges.

 Cloudbees, a provider of conuous delivery solutions powered by Jenkins CI, said “When you enable cheap, low-risk experimentation through continuous delivery, you can direct business investments with more information and uncover opportunities you would otherwise completely miss.”